 Public records are a privilege.

-Despite access to public records being an inherent right embedded in the First, Fourth, Sixth, and Fourteenth Amendments of the United States Constitution, not to mention the Freedom of Information Act, access to this data is a privilege that could ultimately be lost if it is abused.
-For our part, know that you should read our User Agreement and that we will cooperate with law enforcement if anyone uses our product for nefarious purposes.
+Despite access to public records being an inherent right embedded in the First, Fourth, Sixth and Fourteenth Amendments of the United States Constitution – not to mention its inclusion in the Freedom of Information Act – access to this data is a privilege that could ultimately be lost if it is abused.
+On PropertyRadar’s part, the User Agreement clearly outlines that we will cooperate with law enforcement if anyone uses our product for nefarious purposes.

 Is everything in PropertyRadar from public records?

 While public records are our primary source of data, we provide lots of additional information and data to our users.
-Some are estimated from public records using computer models, and some are bought from 3rd parties.
+Some information is estimated from public records using computer models and some data is bought from third parties.

-For example, when you fill out a survey for a chance to win something, get a free subscription to a magazine, or allow a company to access your address book or social media account in exchange for using their product, there’s a good chance that the company is making money by reselling your data.
+When you allow a company to access your address book or social media account in exchange for using their product, they are collecting the information publicly provided.
+For example, if you fill out a survey for the chance to win something or sign up to receive a free subscription to a magazine, there’s a good chance that the company is making money by reselling your data.

 The PropertyRadar hyperlocal marketing resource refinery.

-Think of the data you see in PropertyRadar as the refined product from a ceaseless flow of unrefined data coming to us through pipelines.
+Think of the information that you see in PropertyRadar as the refined product from a ceaseless flow of unrefined data coming to us through pipelines.
 We have hundreds of pipelines of this “crude data” coming into the PropertyRadar “refinery” all day, every day.

 As our refinery receives the “crude data,” we process it into the refined data you see in the PropertyRadar hyperlocal marketing app, including the Explore function for data visualizations, search results, content for your lists and in each Property Profile.

-To refine this data, we process it by using the many algorithms we’ve crafted over the past 10 years to inspect, clean, flag, parse, match, validate, verify, and ultimately make available for our user’s search results.
+The process of refining this data uses the many algorithms we’ve crafted over more than 10 years to inspect, clean, flag, parse, match, validate, verify and ultimately make available for our users through neatly organized lists.

 Is it perfect?
 No. And it never will be.
-But it’s no worse than what Big businesses use, and in many cases, it’s superior.
+But this platform is no worse than what big businesses are using and in many cases it’s superior.